-- b.
-If the administration issues notice of an intention to terminate the appointment of a particular faculty member because of nancial exigency, the faculty member shall have the right to a full hearing before a faculty committee.
+b.
+If the administration issues notice to a particular faculty member of an intention to terminate the appointment because of financial exigency, the faculty member shall have the right to a full hearing before a faculty committee.
 The hearing need not conform in all respects with a proceeding conducted pursuant to Section VI, but the essentials of an on-the-record adjudicative hearing shall be observed.
-The issues in this hearing may include: - i.
-The existence and extent of the condition of nancial exigency (The burden will rest on the administration to prove the existence and extent of the condition.
-The ndings of a faculty committee in a previous proceeding on this issue may be introduced.); - ii.
-The validity of the educational judgments and the criteria for identi cation for termination (The recommendations of the faculty body should be accepted.); - iii.
-Whether the criteria are being properly applied in the individual case.
+The issues in this hearing may include:

+i.
+The existence and extent of the condition of financial exigency.
+The burden will rest on the administration to prove the existence and extent of the condition.
+The findings of a faculty committee in a previous proceeding involving the same issue may be introduced.

-- c.
-If the institution terminates appointments because of nancial exigency, it shall not make new appointments at the same time except in extraordinary circumstances.
-The appointment of a faculty member with tenure should not be terminated in favor of retaining a faculty member without tenure, except in extraordinary circumstances. - d.
-Before terminating an appointment because of nancial exigency, the institution, with faculty participation, shall make every effort to place the faculty member concerned in another suitable position within the institution. - e.
-In all cases of termination of appointment because of nancial exigency, the faculty member concerned shall be given notice or severance salary not less than as prescribed in Section IX. - f.
-In all cases of termination of appointment because of nancial exigency, the place of the faculty member concerned shall not be lled by a replacement within a period of three years, unless the released faculty member has been offered reinstatement. - 4.
-Discontinuation of a program or department not mandated by nancial exigency
+- ii.
+The validity of the educational judgments and the criteria for identification for termination; but the recommendations of a faculty body on these matters will be considered presumptively valid. - iii.
+Whether the criteria are being properly applied in the individual case. - c.
+If the institution, because of financial exigency, terminates appointments, it will not at the same time make new appointments except in extraordinary circumstances where a serious distortion in the academic program would otherwise result.
+The appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure, except in extraordinary circumstances where a serious distortion of the academic program would otherwise result. - d.
+Before terminating an appointment because of financial exigency, the institution, with faculty participation, shall make every effort to place the faculty member concerned in another suitable position within the institution. - e.
+In all cases of termination of appointment because of financial exigency, the faculty member concerned shall be given notice or severance salary not less than as prescribed in Section IX. - f.
+In all cases of termination of appointment because of financial exigency, the place of the faculty member concerned shall not be filled by a replacement within a period of three years, unless the released faculty member has been offered reinstatement and a reasonable time in which to accept or decline it. - 4.
+Discontinuation of a program or department not mandated by financial exigency

-Termination of an appointment with continuous tenure, or a probationary or special appointment before the end of the speci ed term, may occur as a result of bona de formal discontinuance of a program or department of instruction.
-The following standards and procedures shall apply:
+Termination of an appointment with continuous tenure, or of a probationary or special appointment before the end of the specified term, may occur as a result of bona fide formal discontinuance of a program or department of instruction.
+The following standards and procedures shall apply.

-- a.
-The decision to discontinue formally a library unit, department, or function shall be based essentially upon educational considerations as determined primarily by the faculty as a whole or an appropriate committee thereof.
-Note: Educational considerations do not include cyclical or temporary variations in enrollment.
-They must re ect long-range judgments that the educational mission of the institution as a whole will be enhanced by the discontinuance. - b.
-Before the administration issues notice to a faculty member of its intention to terminate an appointment because of formal discontinuance of a library unit, department, or function, the institution shall make every effort to place the faculty member in another suitable position and offer a reasonable period of training at the institution s expense.
-If no position is available within the institution, the faculty member s appointment then may be terminated, but only with provision for severance salary equitably adjusted to the faculty member s length of past and potential service.
+The decision to discontinue formally a library unit, program, or department of instruction shall be based essentially upon educational considerations, as determined primarily by the faculty as a whole or an appropriate committee thereof.

+[Note: "Educational considerations" do not include cyclical or temporary variations in enrollment.
+They must reflect long-range judgments that the educational mission of the institution as a whole will be enhanced by the discontinuance.]

+Before the administration issues notice to a faculty member of its intention to terminate an appointment because of formal discontinuance of a library unit, program, or department of instruction, the institution shall make every effort to place the faculty member concerned in another suitable position.
+If placement in another position would be facilitated by a reasonable period of training, financial and other support for such training will be proffered.
+If no position is available within the institution, with or without retraining, the faculty member's appointment then may be terminated, but only with provision for severance salary equitably adjusted to the faculty member's length of past and potential service.